UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`genre[@authority='aat']` appears in the Archivision collection and uses a controlled vocabulary.
+Generally these terms reflect an artistic style or period.
+While some values potentially mirror MODS :code:`subject/temporal` values, in many cases the building described was built after the period mentioned, but still in that time period's style.
+Therefore the terms relate more closely to a general :code:`subject/topic` rather than :code:`subject/temporal`.

 Justification
 ^^^^^^^^^^^^^

+These values share important information about architectural style that could help users search through Archivision more effectively.

-These will be treated as `dcterms:subject`, based on the values from the AAT controlled vocabulary.
+These will be treated as `dcterms:subject`, based on the values from the AAT controlled vocabulary. `edm:hasType`, which is suggested by Samvera as the best match for :code:`genre` is not used in order to keep values from :code:`genre` and :code:`physicalDescription/form` separate following migration.

 XPath
 ^^^^^